josemoti1999/data_analysis_argoid/README.md

 **Assignment2**
 1. Predicting best 5 items bought together.
-2. The answer_dict pickle file is also given here.(compressed version)
+2. The answer_dict file could not be given here due to its large size.
+See the link below 'answer_dict.pickle'.
+Was not able to save as JSON version.

 Below are the links to all my intermediate output files.
 All these can be generated using just the two notebooks.